SeanMattfeld7/website-performance-analysis-grammys/README.md

-# Website Performance Analysis – Grammys
+# 01_Website Performance Analysis – Grammys

 ## **Objective**
 Analyze website performance data related to the Grammys to understand traffic patterns, user engagement, and channel effectiveness, and to identify opportunities for improving marketing impact and website performance.